Sivaleela22/Micro_IT_TO-DO-LIst_project/README.md

 - **JSON** – For saving and loading task data

 > No external libraries required!
 Everything used comes pre-installed with Python.

----

-## 📁 File Structure

-## 🧩 Features

-- ✅ Add new tasks
-- 📝 Edit existing tasks
-- ❌ Delete tasks
-- ✔️ Mark tasks as completed
-- 💾 Tasks saved in `tasks.json` for persistence
-- 🖼️ Simple and intuitive GUI using Tkinter

----

-## 🛠️ Technologies Used

-- **Python 3.x**
-- **Tkinter** – For building the graphical user interface
-- **JSON** – For saving and loading task data

-> No external libraries required!
-Everything used comes pre-installed with Python.